-Inspired by the methods and musical language of Johann Sebastian Bach, Louis Vierne, Cesar Franck, and the
+Inspired by the methods and musical language of Johann Sebastian Bach, Louis Vierne, and the admonition given

-fatherly advice given by the latter to his composition scholars at the Paris Conservatoire to "not write much, but let it be very good," the 34 new and original compositions for Organ listed on these subpages were written for the glory of God, the refreshment of the spirit, and to be
+by Cesar Franck to his composition scholars at the Paris Conservatoire ("Do not write much, but let it be very good") the 35 original compositions for Organ listed on these subpages were written for the glory of God, the refreshment of the spirit, and to be

 THIS is what this new music IS...